 Well, that’s the million-dollar question, now isn’t it?

-While I’ve personally never spotted a ghost there, it’s one of the few places in Savannah where I genuinely get a little spooked.
-As I mention in my 11 Most Haunted Spots in Savannah post, the air just feels heavy along certain parts of Factors Walk — particularly the lower level.
-It seems like a place with a dark past.
-(Heck, it IS a place with a dark past.)
+As I mention in my 11 Most Haunted Spots in Savannah post, the air just feels heavy along certain parts of Factors Walk — particularly the lowest level.

-Plus, the area looks downright spooky, and that’s gotta count for something.
-Right?
+Plus, the area looks downright spooky, and that’s gotta count for something, right?

 A brown and orange moth clings to the railing of a bridge over Factors Walk, it's wings with spots that mimic spooky yellow eyeballs